abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 of the world as good or bad.
 We might think, *Oh God.
 Everything is falling apart!* Or *Everything is great and I'm going to get what I want.
 The world is going to gratify me!* Well, not sure.
-We need to stop and reflect to ourselves, *What is sure*?
-We may see that what is sure is what we can know at this present moment.
+We need to stop and reflect to ourselves, *What is sure?* We may see that what is sure is what we can know at this present moment.
 What's sure is we can make choices and try to guide ourselves in ways that are skillful.